lyft/atlantis/server/neptune/README.md

 The workflow itself has no retries configured.
 All activities use the default retry policy except for Terraform Activities.
 Terraform Activities throw up a `TerraformClientError` if there is an error from the binary itself.
 This error is configured to be non-retryable since most of the time this is a user error.

 For Terraform Applies, timeouts are not retried.
-Tiemouts can happen from exceeding the ScheduleToClose threshold or from lack of heartbeat for over a minute.
+Timeouts can happen from exceeding the ScheduleToClose threshold or from lack of heartbeat for over a minute.
 Instead of retrying the apply, which can have unpredictable results, we signal our parent that there has been a timeout and this is surfaced to the user.

 ### Heartbeats